adr/adr.github.io/index.md

 - [Loqbooq](https://loqbooq.app): Web App with Slack integration to record ADR-inspired decision logs
 - [Talo](https://github.com/canpolat/talo): CLI (and dotnet tool) to manage and export ADRs, RFCs and custom software design document types.

+For a more detailed list for tooling for MADR, please head to <https://adr.github.io/madr/tooling.html>.

 ### Tooling related to architecture management

 - [ArchUnit](https://github.com/TNG/ArchUnit): unit tests for architecture